This is an intervention: Now is the time to stop the compulsive SaaS purchases.

 - International Dial-In: Those users who do not communicate with clients, colleagues, and other stakeholders outside of the country may not need the international dial-in number.

-All of these metrics have a direct bearing on the amount of money that would be spent for a company-wide zoom subscription.
+All these metrics have a direct bearing on the cost of a company-wide zoom subscription.

 Every app will have its own unique metrics, of course.
 Which you choose to measure should depend on the opportunities to rightsize subscription levels.
 SaaS feature usage tracking empowers insights that apply to the entire enterprise, specific departments, and even individuals within the organization.
-Complete visualization of spending and consumption makes SaaS cost optimization possible by exposing subscriptions that can be eliminated or downsized, reducing investment without sacrificing returns.
+Tracking SaaS spending and consumption makes SaaS cost optimization possible by exposing subscriptions that can be eliminated or downsized.
+This reduces investment without sacrificing returns or productivity.

 SaaS Usage Metrics That Generalize Across Applications